matrix-org/matrix.org/content/docs/communities/_index.md

 to get addresses ending with `:your-org.com`, you need to get your own Matrix instance for that domain.

-Additionnally, moving to your own provider will give your administrators more control over rooms and accounts created there.
+Additionally, moving to your own provider will give your administrators more control over rooms and accounts created there.
 One of the appeals of Matrix is its decentralised nature.
 But some organisations may need to have local centralisation of power to stay in control of their official communications.